Language selection

 Green Freight Program

-Funding incentives towards fleet energy assessments and eligible truck and trailer retrofits through Stream 1 now available.
+Funding incentives towards fleet energy assessments and eligible truck and trailer retrofits through Stream 1 is now available.

 The Green Freight Program will help fleets reduce their fuel consumption and greenhouse gas emissions through fleet energy assessments, fleet retrofits, engine repowers, logistical best-practice implementation and the purchase of low carbon vehicles.
 This will be administered through two key funding streams.